uscneps/GraphQL-Go-onepieceAPI/README.md

 ## About The Project
-In my opinion the best way to study new techologies is to make projects, so while studying Go and GraphQL i decided to create a basic One Piece (famous manga) API that returns the Strawhats crew information, and give you the possibility to create new crews.
+basic One Piece (famous manga) API that returns the Strawhats crew information, and give you the possibility to create new crews.

 ### Built With